fcayci/vhdl-display-simulator/README.md

 0. Install GHDL and add it to your path.
 1. run `make` to check VHDL syntax in your code
 2. run `make simulate` to create the RGB data.
 This runs the `tb_display.vhd` testbench for one full frame.
 It stores pixel color data per clock when in the active video area.
-Saves in a file called `rgb.txt` stored under `debug` folder.
+Saves in a file called `rgb.txt`.
 This will take a couple seconds and will take around ~10MB space.
 3. open `display.html` from `impl` folder in your browser, load `rgb.txt` data and hit `show screen` button.

 ## Files